Kubernetes - How Finout Calculates K8s Costs

 The unallocated cost at the node level is also calculated, which is the difference between the hourly node cost and the sum of hourly pod costs running on that node.
 This helps identify any unallocated costs associated with idle or underutilized nodes.

 With Finout's comprehensive cost calculation and reporting capabilities, you can gain better visibility into the cost of running K8s pods and optimize your cloud costs effectively.
 Our CostGuard dashboards provide valuable insights to help you make informed decisions and implement cost optimization efforts for your K8s workloads.
+Idle Node Cost The idle cost of a node represents the portion of the node's cost that is not allocated to any pod.
+It is calculated as the difference between the total reported node cost from the billing data and the sum of all pod costs running on that node, as calculated by Finout.
+This unallocated cost helps identify underutilized capacity and can be used to optimize resource efficiency.

 Last updated